mubtakir-lazuardi/mubtakir-lazuardi/README.md

 ### Hi there, I'm Farhan Yudhi Fatah! 👋

 I'm a **Senior IT Project Manager** and **Junior Software Engineer** with extensive experience managing large-scale, multinational projects.
+I specialize in:

-I specialize in **leading cross-functional teams** in remote environments, ensuring seamless collaboration between technical and non-technical stakeholders.
+- **Leading cross-functional teams** in remote environments, ensuring seamless collaboration between technical and non-technical stakeholders.

-I have successfully managed **complex projects for Japanese clients**, where I navigated a unique blend of **Japanese and American corporate cultures**.
-Working with global teams, I have adapted to the meticulous precision of Japanese work ethics while integrating the dynamic and agile methodologies commonly found in American corporate environments.
-This experience has honed my ability to bridge cultural gaps, optimize development workflows, and ensure smooth communication across diverse teams.
-My expertise lies in **Agile project management, software development, and cloud infrastructure**, ensuring high-quality software solutions that meet business needs. 🚀
+- **Managing complex projects for Japanese clients**, navigating a unique blend of **Japanese and American corporate cultures**.
+- **Adapting to global work cultures**, integrating the meticulous precision of Japanese work ethics with the dynamic and agile methodologies of American corporate environments.
+- **Bridging cultural gaps** to optimize development workflows and enhance communication across diverse teams.
+- **Expertise in Agile project management, software development, and cloud infrastructure**, ensuring high-quality software solutions that meet business needs. 🚀

 ---